Asheehan7/K-Nearest-Neighbor/README.md

 KNN.py 100 digit 7

-#Driver
-Will run a desired test with a chosen k using 10-100% of the training material
+Driver: Will run a desired test with a chosen k using 10-100% of the training material

 Run with the arguments:
 Test Type: Digit or Face